igodlab/igodlab-site/content/learning/computing-systems/01-welcome-aborad.md

     - c.
 Suppose you’re given two vectors each with 20 elements and asked to perform the following operation: Take the ﬁrst element of the ﬁrst vector and multiply it by the ﬁrst element of the second vector.
 Do the same to the second elements, and so forth.
 Add all the individual products together to derive the dot product.
     - d.
 Lynne and Calvin are trying to decide who will take the dog for a walk.
 Lynne suggests that they ﬂip a coin and pulls a quarter out of her pocket.
 Calvin does not trust Lynne and suspects that the quarter may be weighted (meaning that it might favor a particular outcome when tossed) and suggests the following procedure to fairly determine who will walk the dog.
         - 1. Flip the quarter twice.
-        - 2. If the outcome is heads on the ﬁrst ﬂip and tails on the second, then I will walk the dog.
+        - 2. If the outcome is heads on the first flip and tails on the second, then I will walk the dog.
-        - 3. If the outcome is tails on the ﬁrst ﬂip and heads on the second, then you will walk the dog.
+        - 3. If the outcome is tails on the first flip and heads on the second, then you will walk the dog.
         - 4. If both outcomes are tails or both outcomes are heads, then we ﬂip twice again.
 Is Calvin’s technique an algorithm?
     - e.
 Given a number, perform the following steps in order:
         - 1. Multiply it by 4